Mimickal/discordjs-command-registry/README.md

 const commands = new SlashCommandRegistry()
     .addCommand(command => command
-        .addName('mycmd')
+        .setName('mycmd')
-        .addDescription('Example command that has an application option')
+        .setDescription('Example command that has an application option')
         // New function this library adds.
 Uses string options under the hood.
         .addApplicationOption(option => option
             .setName('app')